covert-labs/covert-labs.github.io/_posts/2019-07-17-auxiliary-loss-optimization-for-hypothesis-augmentation-for-dga-domain-detection.md

 This post outlines some experiments I ran using Auxiliary Loss Optimization for Hypothesis Augmentation (ALOHA) for DGA domain detection.

+**(Update 2019-07-18)** After getting feedback from one of the ALOHA paper authors, I [modified my code](https://github.com/covert-labs/aloha_dga/pull/2) to set loss weights for the auxilary targets as they did in their paper (Weights used: main target 1.0, auxilary targets 0.1).
+I also added 3 word-based/dictionary DGAs.
+All diagrams and metrics have been updated to reflect this.

 I recently read this paper [ALOHA: Auxiliary Loss Optimization for Hypothesis Augmentation ](https://arxiv.org/abs/1903.05700) by Ethan M. Rudd, Felipe N. Ducau, Cody Wild, Konstantin Berlin, and Richard Harang from Sophos Lab.
 This [research](https://www.usenix.org/conference/usenixsecurity19/presentation/rudd) will be presented at [USENIX Security 2019](https://www.usenix.org/conference/usenixsecurity19) in Aug, 2019.
 This paper shares findings that supplying more prediction targets to their model at training time, they can improve the prediction performance of the primary prediction target.
 More specifically, they modify a deep learning based model for detecting malware (binary classifier) to also predict things like individual vendor predictions, malware tags, and number of VT detections.
 Their "auxiliary loss architecture yields a significant reduction in detection error rate (false negatives) of 42.6% at a false positive rate (FPR) of 10^−3 when compared to a similar model with only one target, and a decrease of 53.8% at 10^−5 FPR."